ABOUT FREEZE DRYING AND CURING CANNABIS

 Yes!
-Freeze drying cannabis is a newly sought-after cannabis drying and curing method.
+Freeze drying cannabis is a sought-after cannabis drying and curing method.
 Promoted by master breeder Ed Rosenthal, hobbyists and commercial producers alike have long explored how freeze drying can improve shelf life and reduce damage-causing moisture.
+Additionally, it’s a preferred process tool for extraction artists preparing flower and biomass for all types of extraction.
+Higher yields and superior quality, stabilized.

 While it is not uncommon for cannabis consumers to use a freeze-drying machine at home, these devices are not designed or programmed to preserve cannabis or hemp.
 (However, Cryo Cure machines can also be used to freeze-dry flowers and food.)